Philadelphia Metro

 Home Demand Index

-The Home Demand Index (HDI) for this report period stands at 71, reflecting an increase from last month’s 65 but a decline compared to last year’s 77.
-The month-over-month improvement indicates growing buyer activity, potentially driven by seasonal demand or improving economic conditions.
-However, the year-over-year decline suggests that demand remains softer than the previous year, highlighting ongoing market challenges.
+The Home Demand Index (HDI) for Philadelphia is 86, reflecting an increase from last month’s 72 but nearly unchanged from last year’s 85.
+This month-over-month improvement indicates growing buyer interest, potentially driven by seasonal demand or economic stabilization.
+However, the slight year-over-year decrease suggests that demand remains somewhat restrained compared to the previous year.

-Demand for entry-level single-family homes remains stable at 71, down from 77 last year, reflecting ongoing affordability concerns.
-The luxury single-family segment saw a sharp increase to 51, rising from 41 last month, suggesting a surge in buyer interest or changes in inventory.
-This variation underscores the dynamic market conditions across different price tiers.
+Demand for entry-level single-family homes increased to 84, up from 81 last year, suggesting heightened interest as buyers seek more affordable housing options.
+The luxury single-family segment saw a significant rise to 71, up from 52 last month, indicating a surge in buyer interest or potential adjustments in inventory levels.
+This shift highlights the dynamic market conditions across various price tiers.

 Home Demand